1D vs 2D barcode: Which one is better for your business?

 Here's a quick guide explaining the main differences between the two.

-Also, this article will help you better choose the barcode between 1D and 2D.
+Also, this article will help you better choose between barcode 1D vs 2D.

 The differences between 1D and 2D barcodes